4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 ## Click To Expand (add to form component)

-Utility class that makes a form component collapsed with clicked to expanded.
+Utility class that makes a form component collapsed with clicked to expanded

 ```
 Click-to-expand